 Colonel Thomas H. Maguire:

-Oh, goddamn it!
+Oh, shit.
+Goddamn it!
+Goddamn it!
 I mean, they're my numbers!
+Damn.
 Don't I at least get a shot at my numbers, you stupid fucks?
 I want a chance!
 God.
-I want a chance, like everyone else!
+I want a chance.
+God.
+I want a ...

 See more »

 Hypercube.
 That title is terrible but I placated myself with the idea that a Hypercube is actually a real theoretical mathematical construct.
 That it wasn't some misjudged attempt at a catchy title.
 It is just telling it how it is.
 The first one was called Cube and was set in a Cube, this one is called Hypercube and is set in a Hypercube.
 How wrong I was.
 Everything - absolutely everything - in this movie is designed to be "Bigger, Better, Faster"!
 And that is why it fails miserably.